MTES-MCT/fluctuat/fluctuat-api/README.md

 run script

     # starts a local db in a docker container
-    ./scripts/start-db.js
+    yarn start:db

 open other shell and start fluctuat-api in dev mode